 Those windows offer warmer water, easier marinas, and less pressure on the daily route.
 July and August still work when school calendars force the decision, but berth planning becomes more important.

-Croatia bases that fit this trip
+Bases that fit this brief best

 Start with a base that gives a short first leg and multiple protected overnight backups so the week stays flexible if the crew tires faster than expected.